Empathy: Other conditions

-The term Empathy Deficit Disorder (EDD) has gained popularity online, but it is not a diagnosis under the DSM-5.
-The term was coined in an article by Douglas LaBier.
-In the article, he acknowledges that he "made it up, so you won't find it listed in the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders" and that his conclusions are derived from personal experience alone.
-His conclusions have not been validated through clinical studies, nor have studies identified EDD as a separate disorder rather than a symptom associated with previously established diagnoses that do appear in the DSM-5.
+Antidepressants can reduce pain empathy, and is one treatment for excessive empathic pain, but other approaches with fewer side effects like mindfulness and mediation are also effective.

 Effects

 The capacity to empathize is a revered trait in society.
 Empathy is considered a motivating factor for unselfish, prosocial behavior, whereas a lack of empathy is related to antisocial behavior.

 Apart from the automatic tendency to recognize the emotions of others, one may also deliberately engage in empathic reasoning.
 Such empathic engagement helps an individual understand and anticipate the behavior of another.
 Two general methods have been identified: An individual may mentally simulate fictitious versions of the beliefs, desires, character traits, and context of another individual to see what emotional feelings this provokes.
 Or, an individual may simulate an emotional feeling and then analyze the environment to discover a suitable reason for the emotional feeling to be appropriate for that specific environment.